 A defibrillator is a device that gives a high-energy electric shock to the heart of someone who is having a heart attack.

-Registering defibrillators
+Registering Defibrillators

 If you have a defibrillator in your workplace, school or local community, don’t forget to register it with The Circuit national registration network so that ambulance dispatchers know it’s available to help save lives!

-It is essential that the Trust knows the locations of all defibrillators so that staff in the Emergency Operations Centre can direct 999 callers to them, should a patient suffer a heart attack nearby.
+It is essential that the Yorkshire Ambulance Service NHS Trust knows the locations of all defibrillators so that staff in the Emergency Operations Centre can direct 999 callers to them, should a patient suffer a heart attack nearby.
 At the moment, many defibrillators never get used because emergency services do not know where they are or how to access them.
 This can cost lives and that is why registering defibrillators with The Circuit is so vital.

 Yorkshire Ambulance Service are now using The Circuit system, so set up your account on The Circuit, and register your defibrillator using the link below: